nirmalkumarmurali/nirmalkumarmurali/README.md

 - 🚲 I commute across Paris on a **Vélib** — best way to think through data problems
 - ☕ Best code happens at **2am** — that's just science
 - 🎮 Analysed **10,000+ Steam games** and proved Portal 2 is the most loved game ever
-- 📈 Built **3 solo data projects** from scratch to prove skills are real
+- 📈 Built **3 data projects** from scratch to prove skills are real

 ---